PEACE Expressions in English (B2–C1 Vocabulary)

 Peacemaker

-- United Nations have played a role of a world peacemaker for many decades.
+- The United Nations has played the role of a global peacemaker for decades.

 0 Comments